davepinch/pinchy.cc/content/streams/hello-world/please-browse-this-site-through-the-wayback-machine.md

 title: "Please browse this site through the Wayback Machine" long term goal: browse this website a thousand years from now
 next: "today I learned"
+todo: Browse this site through the Wayback Machine and capture any missing or outdated pages.
 website: "https://web.archive.org/web/%2A/http://pinchy.cc/"
-TODO: Browse this site through the Wayback Machine and capture any missing or outdated pages.
 type: website
 notes:
   - Select any date and begin browsing the site